 Chillán is rare in Chile in that it offers some tree skiing, and the contours of the volcano offer a complete playground on a powder day.
 One of PowderQuest’s favorite destinations.
 Learn more in our complete guide to skiing in Chile.

-The resort offers five star accommodation, but for those on a more realistic budget, there are plenty of great options for accommodation down the Valle Las Trancas, about 20 minutes away.
+The resort offers four and five star accommodation, but for those on a more realistic budget, there are plenty of great options for accommodation down the Valle Las Trancas, about 20 minutes away.
 Learn more